-Figure 28.
+Figure 27.
 HI & LO Input Adjusting Screws

-- Place thermometers in the return and supply air stream as close to the furnace as possible.
-To avoid false readings, the thermometer on the supply air side must be shielded from direct radiation from the heat exchanger. - Adjust all registers and duct dampers to the desired position and run the furnace for 10 to 15 minutes in high fire before taking any temperature readings.
+Adjust all registers and duct dampers to the desired position and run the furnace for 10 to 15 minutes in high fire before taking any temperature readings.
 The temperature rise is the difference between the supply and return air temperatures.